Short overview of the asylum procedure

 Hungarian Helsinki Committee Visit Website

 A quasi-state of exception operates under Hungarian legislation, entitled ‘state of crisis due to mass migration’.
-The state of crisis can be ordered by a government decree, on the joint initiative of the NDGAP and the Police, for a maximum of 6 months to certain counties or the entirety of the country.
+The state of crisis can be ordered by a Government decree, on the joint initiative of the NDGAP and the Police, for a maximum of 6 months to certain counties or the entirety of the country.
 Once in effect, among others, the Hungarian Defence Forces are tasked with the armed protection of the border and assistance to the police forces in handling issues related to migration.
 The state of crisis due to mass migration has been in effect in the two counties bordering Serbia (Bács-Kiskun and Csongrád) since 15 September 2015, and in the four counties bordering Croatia, Slovenia and Austria (Baranya, Somogy, Vas, Zala) since 18 September 2015.
 On 9 March 2016, the state of crisis was extended to the entire territory of Hungary.
-This has been extended 13 times since then and is currently in effect until 7 March 2023.[1]
+This has been extended multiple times since then and is currently in effect until 7 September 2024.[1]

 • The deadlines to seek judicial review against inadmissibility decisions and rejections of asylum applications decided in accelerated procedures are drastically shortened to 3 days.[3]

-First due to the Gov. Decree 233/2020[2] and later due to the Transitional Act that temporarily regulates the asylum procedure (currently until 31 December 2023, with possibility of prolongation) the following special rules related to the state of crisis are no longer applicable as of 26 May 2020:
+First due to the Gov. Decree 233/2020[4] and later due to the Transitional Act that temporarily regulates the asylum procedure (currently until 31 December 2024, with possibility of prolongation) the following special rules related to the state of crisis are no longer applicable as of 26 May 2020:

 • Asylum applications can only be submitted in the transit zones at the border unless the applicant is already residing lawfully in the territory of Hungary.
 Asylum seekers are to be held in the transit zones for the entire asylum procedure without any legal basis for detention or judicial remedies.